 Very early on in my life I was called to work as an energetic healer culminating in over 30 years experience.
-I am a qualified meditation teaching, leading mediation groups, initiatory rituals, and healing in Brisbane, London, Amsterdam, and the USA.
+I am a qualified meditation teacher leading mediation groups, initiatory rituals, and healing in Brisbane, London, Amsterdam, and the USA.
 I am also a qualified, though non-practicing massage practitioner and reflexologist.

-* To teach others how to listen and discern Ancestral Wisdom for the deepening of human experience, meaning-making, and healing both familial and cultural lines.
+* To teach others how to listen and discern Ancestral Wisdom for the deepening of human experience, meaning-making, and healing of both familial and cultural lines.

 * To bridge ideas, groups, narratives in order to find commonality while honoring diversity.

-* To honor the traditions and mythic narratives of Celtic peoples, with a focus on Irish -north and south.
+* To honor the traditions and mythic narratives of Celtic peoples, with a focus on the Irish -north and south.